timeplus-io/docs/docs/js-udf.md

 };
 ```

-To register this function, choose JavaScript as UDF type, make sure turn on 'is aggregation'.
+To register this function, choose JavaScript as UDF type, make sure to turn on 'is aggregation'.
 Set the function name say `second_max` (you don't need to repeat the function name in JS code).
 Add one argument in `float` type and set return type to `float` too.

 Please note, unlike JS scalar function, you need to put all functions under an object `{}`.
 You can define internal private functions, as long as the name won't conflict with native functions in JavaScript, or in the UDF lifecycle.